ielab/cikm2021-website/cfp/faq.md

 Q: <a href="#faq-5" id="faq-5" class="anchor">Should the abstract be included in the paper?</a>

 A: There was a typo in earlier "author guidance" that mistakenly said abstract instead of appendix.
 An abstract should be included in the paper.
+The sentence in the author guidelines that was sent via email to authors that submitted abstracts to the full paper track should have read:

 > Adhere to the 9 content pages + references formatting rule.
-No abstracts are allowed.

-and should be:

-> Adhere to the 9 content pages + references formatting rule.
 No appendix is allowed.

-That was the wrong sentence in the author guidelines that was sent via email to authors that submitted abstracts to full paper track